devonfw/devon4ts/packages/cli/README.md

 devon4node is the NodeJS stack of devonfw.
 It allows you to build business applications (backends) using NodeJS technology in standardized way based on established best-practices.

-## devon4node Common
+## devon4node CLI

-This package contains the devon4node common libraries.
-Those libraries will help you build devon4node applications.
+This package contains the devon4node CLI.
+This will allow you to manage your devon4node applications, from creating new projects, generating new components or managing the status of the database.

 ## Documentation